-The book 'How to build a brain' (amazon link) from Oxford University Press is due out in early 2013.
+The book 'How to build a brain' (amazon link) from Oxford University Press came out in May 2013.
 It exploits the Neural Engineering Framework (NEF) to develop the Semantic Pointer Architecture (SPA) for cognitive modelling.
 The book uses Nengo to explain and demonstrate many of the central concepts for these frameworks.
 This section of the website supports the book by providing links to models, demos, videos, and tutorials mentioned in the book, which are on this website.
 Submenus at left will take you to content related to specific chapters.
 The remainder of this page introduces the SPA.

 Briefly, the semantic pointer hypothesis states: